cjber/planning-ai/README.md

 ## Features

 - **Document Processing**: Extracts and processes text from various document formats including PDFs and Excel files.
-- **Summarisation**: Generates concise summaries of responses, highlighting key points and overall sentiment.
+- **Summarisation**: Generates concise summaries each response, highlighting key points and overall sentiment.
 - **Thematic Analysis**: Breaks down responses into thematic categories, providing a percentage breakdown of themes.
-- **Rate Limiting**: Ensures API requests are managed efficiently to comply with usage limits.
+- **Reporting**: Aggregates response summaries to produce an extensive final overview.

 ## Installation

-To set up the project, ensure you have Python 3.12 installed.
+To set up the project, ensure you have Python >3.10 installed.
 Then, clone the repository and install the required dependencies:

 ```bash
 git clone https://github.com/cjber/planning-ai.git